alwaysdata/documentation/content/databases/_index.en.md

 Hosting **only** databases in a free pack is not allowed.
 {{% /notice %}}

-The maximum number of simultaneous connections per user is *50*.
-On request, it is possible to change this for VPS and dedicated servers.

 ---

 - API resources: [database](https://api.alwaysdata.com/v1/database/doc/), [database user](https://api.alwaysdata.com/v1/database/user/doc/)